 Q: Should I consider artificial disc replacement instead of fusion to reduce the risk of ASD?

 A: Artificial disc replacement (arthroplasty) has shown promise to be an effective surgical option in the cervical spine.
-The device preserves motion at the spine level and is thought to protect against adjacent segment disease by decreasing the stress at the adjacent levels compared to a fusion.
+The device preserves motion at the fusion level and is thought to protect against adjacent segment disease by causing less stress at the adjacent levels than a fusion.
 However, not all patients are good candidates for a disc replacement.

 Q: What advice do you give your patients after they undergo a fusion?

 A: Patients will necessarily go through a healing process after a fusion.
 I remind patients that we are operating in order to get them back to doing the things they love doing in life.
 Our goal is to get our patients back to being as active as possible and to re-engaging with life as soon as possible.

 1. Hilibrand AS, Carlson GD, Palumbo MA, et al. Radiculopathy and myelopathy at segments adjacent to the site of a previous anterior cervical arthrodesis.
 J Bone Joint Surg Am 81:519–28, 1999.

 2. Lee JC, Lee SH, Peters C, Riew KD.
 Adjacent segment pathology requiring reoperation after anterior cervical arthrodesis: the influence of smoking, sex, and number of operated levels.
 Spine 40(10):E571-E577, 2015.

 3. Verma K, Gandhi SD, Maltenfort M, Albert TJ, Hilibrand AS, Vaccaro AR, Radcliff KE.
 Rate of adjacent segment disease in cervical disc arthroplasty versus single-level fusion: meta-analysis of prospective studies.
 Spine 38(26):2253-7, 2013.